 Things were going great for Yokoi, but he was ready to move on to greater things.
 As a parting gift of sorts, he planned to release the Virtual Boy.
 However, Nintendo rushed development of the Virtual Boy, leaving it to become the disaster it was known for.
 It was an unlucky coincidence that the system failed around the time he planned to leave and, instead, stayed behind longer so it didn't look like he was admitting defeat by the system's failure (though he was treated as a persona non grata during his remaining time and was made to man the booth at a trade show, an entry-level job in Japanese corporate culture that seemed humiliating for someone of his stature).
 His last major contribution was the Game Boy Pocket, a revised model of the original Game Boy that gave it a clearer screen, better battery life, and a smaller, more accessible form factor.
 Following this contribution, he parted ways with Nintendo for real this time, though the failure of the Virtual Boy remained an albatross around his neck (and to this day is often mis-attributed as the cause of his departure).

 Unfortunately, Yokoi never lived to see the results of that.
 While slowing up near a traffic accident, another car plowed into his, killing him at the scene.
-The WonderSwan ended up failing in the marketplace after Yokoi's passing.
+The WonderSwan was released posthumously only to be swiftly crushed in the marketplace by Nintendo's Game Boy Advance, never getting the opportunity to leave Japan.
 Yokoi's death was a considerable shock to the gaming industry, as it made him the first major figure from Nintendo's history as a game development company to die.

 For a long time, the failure of the Virtual Boy dogged Yokoi's name among gamers who knew who he was, though his successes with portables have since redeemed him (not-so-coincidentally rising with the popularity of portable platforms).
 One of his last projects has subsequently been released as Gunpey for various systems, and Nintendo has gone back to praising the late Yokoi's contributions (while all but throwing the Virtual Boy into Canon Discontinuity).